HeartofTheForce/Isosurface/README.md

 # Isosurface

-A highly optimized C++ OpenGL implementation of the Dual Contouring Isosurface extraction algorithm, designed to operate on uniform grids in parallel.
+Highly optimized C++ OpenGL implementations of Isosurface extraction algorithms, designed to operate on uniform grids in parallel.

+- Dual Contouring
+- Marching Cubes

 # Built using